ksmin23/my-aws-cdk-examples/ec2/jupyter-on-dlami/README.md

    ~$
    </pre>

+3. Run `ssh -N nbtunnel` in Terminal.
-3. In the address bar of your browser, type the following URL, or click on this link: [https://localhost:8888](https://localhost:8888)<br/>
+4. In the address bar of your browser, type the following URL, or click on this link: [https://localhost:8888](https://localhost:8888)<br/>
    Because the Jupyter server is configured with a self-signed SSL certificate, your browser warns you and prompts you to avoid continuing to this website.
 But because you set this up yourself, it’s safe to continue.

    (1) Choose **Advanced**.<br/>